Skip to content

 • Don't hand-edit the generated source file — your block layout is the real source, and edits to the code will be overwritten.

-For developers: creating your own blocks
+For block authors: creating your own blocks

 This section is for people who want to add new blocks (for a specific sensor, board, or library).
 If you just want to use the editor, you can stop reading here.

-Blocks are defined in YAML catalog files, validated against a JSON Schema.
-For the full technical reference (every key, every section, every design decision), see BLOCK_AUTHORING.md.
-A minimal catalog looks like this:
+For the full technical reference behind what the editor builds (every key, every section, every design decision), see BLOCK_AUTHORING.md.
+A minimal catalog — the YAML the editor reads and writes — looks like this:

 id: my-sensor